nwhite1/celestia.org-1/src/pages/markdown-pages/resources/website-markdown-test.md

 }
 </style>

 "The Celesita community includes people of many different backgrounds and skillsets.
 Whether you’re a developer, an artist, or an accountant, there are ways to get involved.
-Here’s a list of suggestions that might help you get started."
+Here’s a list of suggestions that might help you get started." <br>

-<br></br>

 #### Developer
 - View the Celestia github [repos](https://github.com/celestiaorg)